Query

 metadata:

-name: conversation-query
+name: followup-query

 spec:

-content: "Now calculate 2+2"
+input: "Now calculate 2+2"

 Targets specify which resources should process the query.
 Supported types: agent, team, model, tool.